 With you all the way

-If you have any questions about how to prepare for the off-payroll reforms, please get in touch with your account manager directly or visit our contact page.
+If you have any questions about how to prepare for the off-payroll reforms, please get in touch with your account manager directly or contact us directly.